-The Giro Rosa kicks off with a flat TTT of 15.5 kilometres before the 2nd stage is a hilly race with a flat finale.
-Stage 3 is pan flat, while the 4th leg features one climb halfway through the route and the rest of it is flat to rolling.
-The 5th day of action takes two climbs in the last 35 kilometres – one of which is very steep – before a descent leads to a flat run-in of 11 kilometres on the flat.
+The Giro Rosa kicks off with a TTT of 15.5 kilometres and the 2nd stage is a hilly race with a flat finale.
+Stage 3 is a sprinter’s dream, while the 4th leg features one climb halfway through the route before the rest of the race runs on flat to rolling terrain.
+The 5th day of action takes two climbs in the last 35 kilometres – one of which is very steep – while a descent leads to an even run-in of 11 kilometres to the line.

 The Giro Rosa’s 8th stage takes in three intermediate climbs, while the finish is 8.7 kilometres after the last peak.
 Stage 9 is the race’s master-piece with Monte Zoncolan looming large.
 The race is mostly played out on the flat before the riders tackle the 10.1 kilometres at 11.9% to the line.
 The climb even features 4 kilometres that are averaging 15.4%.